Bhanukamax/hash-node-backup/clhz0putp000309jl52vefd59.md

 ## In Conclusion

 In the past, I was running away from emacs because of Lisp and also because I was so in love with Vim.
-But Lisp got to chase behind Emacs this time around.
+But Lisp got me chasing behind Emacs this time around.
 And now I'm also using all the other good stuff which came with Emacs.
 I'm using Magit for most of my git work.
 I'm becoming an org-mode junky.
 I'm tracking my time on it, taking my notes on it, and even writing this blog post on an org file.
 And also, I'm working on my own Emacs configuration on the side as I find time so that I don't have to depend on Doom config.

 ### Is Emacs the best text editor in the world now?